 We suggest you check the travel warnings with your local government before departure.
 You can also contact us if you are unsure.
 We will advise if we do not think the current situation is safe for travel to the area.

 Q. Besides surfing, is there anything else we can do on board?

 Heaps!
 We have masks and snorkels, as well as flippers – enough for all on board to go for a snorkel over the reefs.
-We even have dive gear, including a compressor so you can try your hand at diving if you have a current dive license.
 We also have a spear gun, and before you ask – a lot of fishing gear.
 A lot of our passengers bring their own equipment (personal choice), but if you have no room to do so, we have plenty of gear for you to use.
-Additionally, there are plenty of board games to play, 2 guitars, and even a small library.
+Additionally, there are plenty of board games to play, 1 guitar, and even a small library.

 Q. I am a vegetarian; will you be able to cater for me?

 After running the Barrenjoey for 17 years, the chef, is ready to meet your needs.
 We can cater for all the truly different eating requirements of our guests.
 Obviously if you let us know prior to your arrival, we can order appropriately, making sure your needs are met.